What You Need to Know About Using an IRA to Pay for Long-Term Care

 That fact could prompt you to liquidate IRA assets and place them in a trust so they aren’t entirely lost to the nursing home.
 There’s a potential problem going that route, however.
 IRAs typically feature penalties for withdrawing early before hitting a certain age cutoff—and even after reaching that age anything you remove from the IRA still becomes taxable.

-If you expect to remain physically healthy and stay in a nursing home for years, it is absolutely critical to discuss the pros and cons of any possible financial moves with an attorney, whether you need Medicaid or have enough in your IRA to cover costs.
+If you expect to remain physically healthy and stay in a nursing home for years, it is absolutely critical to discuss the pros and cons of any possible financial moves with an attorney, whether you need Medicaid or has enough in your IRA to cover costs.
 An experienced elder law attorney can help you decide between options like:

 - Spending down your existing assets.